ropensci/roweb3/content/blog/2025-07-23-news-july-2025/index.md

 <div class="highlight">

--   [PFW](https://docs.ropensci.org/PFW), developed by Mason W. Maron: Provides tools to import, clean, filter, and prepare Project FeederWatch data for analysis.
-Includes functions for taxonomic rollup, easy filtering, zerofilling, merging in site metadata, and more.
-Project FeederWatch data comes from <https://feederwatch.org/explore/raw-dataset-requests/>.
-It is available on [CRAN](https://CRAN.R-project.org/package=PFW).
-It has been [reviewed](https://github.com/ropensci/software-review/issues/698) by Sunny Tseng and Paul Carteron.
+-   [sits](https://docs.ropensci.org/sits), developed by Gilberto Camara together with Rolf Simoes, Felipe Souza, and Felipe Carlos: An end-to-end toolkit for land use and land cover classification using big Earth observation data, based on machine learning methods applied to satellite image data cubes, as described in Simoes et al (2021) <https://doi.org/10.3390/rs13132428>.
+It is available on [CRAN](https://CRAN.R-project.org/package=sits).
+It has been [reviewed](https://github.com/ropensci/software-review/issues/596) by Michael Sumner, Jakub Nowosad, Edzer Pebesma, and the late [Lorena Abad Crespo](https://www.plus.ac.at/geoinformatik/department/team/abad-crespo/?lang=en).
     </div>

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).